 Today most of the locals work on the island gaining a living by the tourists (cafe's, restaurants and craft shops).
 They close down on a Sunday as a way to 'detract' the tourists and enjoy the tiny island to themselves.
 We however did not know this and came on a Sunday.
 Luckily the island is still accessible and we had a quick wander around, however I can confirm nothing was open.

 We spent quite a bit of time in Marazion.
 We loved it there.

 Our next stop was Lands End.

-This I knew would be the ultimate Tourist trap, but I could not, not go!
-We avoided paying any fees for a 'Land's End' picture but we did climb across the rocks to the furthest point we could reach and what we classified as 'The End'.
-Now being a long weekend the place was drowning in tourists...however I am sure we fit in with the crowd well as we stopped for a few too many pictures and purchased a small piece of memorabilia in the local tourist shop.
+This we knew would be the ultimate Tourist trap, but we could not, not go!
+We avoided lining up and paying for a 'Land's End' picture and instead climbed across the rocks to the furthest point we could reach and what we classified as 'The End'.
+Now being a long weekend the place was drowning in tourists...however I am sure we fit in with the crowd as we stopped for a few too many pictures and purchased a small piece of memorabilia in the local tourist shop.

 Besides looking out at Lands End, there is not a lot else to do except buy souvenirs or eat ice-cream.
 So it was a short but sweet visit.

 St Ives was our last visit for the day.
 It 100% did not disappoint.
 St Ives definitely had the